Working with Action Responses

 • Updated

 When using Actions, you may need to perform functions or create branches in the pipeline based on the outcome of your action.
-In this article, we talk how to do this for Custom Actions and Standard Actions.
-We start off with Custom Actions and then talk about Standard Actions later in the article.
+In this article, we talk how to do this for Custom HTTP Actions and Standard Actions.
+We start off with Custom HTTP Actions and then talk about Standard Actions later in the article.

-Custom Action
+Custom HTTP Action

-Custom Actions return JSON response body and response status, both of which can be referenced for use with Decisions or other functions.
+Custom HTTP Actions return JSON response body and response status, both of which can be referenced for use with Decisions or other functions.

 Prerequisites

-A Decision function can be used to check for a successful response (200 status code) after running a Custom Action.
+A Decision function can be used to check for a successful response (200 status code) after running a Custom HTTP Action.
 Be sure to connect your Decision to the Custom Action prior to configuring the Decision.
-Once you connect the Decision to the Custom Action, you will find a "Previous Action" option that starts with "Status of Action..." followed by the name of the Custom Action node.
+Once you connect the Decision to the Custom HTTP Action, you will find a "Previous Action" option that starts with "Status of Action..." followed by the name of the Custom HTTP Action node.
 Set the operator to Equals True (checked box) to identify a success status.
-Setting the condition to false would mean an error occurred with the Custom Action request.
+Setting the condition to false would mean an error occurred with the Custom HTTP Action request.

 decision-custom-action.png